Shang Rang: During Huang's state of Qi

 By spring 883, Tang forces, with the Shatuo chieftain Li Keyong joining the Tang cause, were again pressuring the Qi forces at Chang'an.
 Shang commanded some 150,000 Qi soldiers and engaged the forces of Li Keyong, Wang Chongrong, Wang Chucun, and Yang Fuguang.
 The Qi forces were crushed.
 Meanwhile, the Qi generals Wang Fan (王璠) and Huang Kui (黃揆, Huang Chao's brother) recaptured Hua Prefecture (華州, in modern Weinan, Shaanxi), but Li Keyong then put it under siege.
 Huang Chao thus sent Shang to Hua Prefecture, trying to lift the siege.
 Soon thereafter, however, Huang Chao abandoned the Chang'an region entirely and fled east, and it appeared that Shang followed him.

 As Huang Chao marched east, he put Chen Prefecture (陳州, in modern Zhoukou, Henan) under siege.
-Shang was by this point stationing his troops at Taikang (太康, in modern Zhoukou).
+Shang was by this point stationing his troops at Taikang.
 Huang had Chen Prefecture under siege for 10 months but was unable to capture it.
 Meanwhile, Li Keyong arrived with several other circuits' troops and attacked Shang, capturing Taikang, as well as Xihua (西華, in modern Zhoukou as well), defended by Huang's brother Huang Siye (黃思鄴), forcing Shang and Huang Siye to flee.
 Only then did Huang Chao become apprehensive and abandon the siege on Chen Prefecture.

 Huang Chao then changed target, deciding to attack Bian Prefecture (汴州, in modern Kaifeng, Henan), where Zhu Wen—who had by this point submitted to Tang and was serving as Tang's military governor of Xuanwu Circuit (宣武, headquartered at Bian Prefecture), and had changed his name to Zhu Quanzhong—was.
 Shang took 5,000 cavalry soldiers and made the initial attack on Bian Prefecture, but he was fought off by Zhu's officers Zhu Zhen (朱珍) and Pang Shigu (龐師古).
 Li Keyong, hearing that Huang was attacking Bian Prefecture, quickly followed, and crushed the Qi forces as they were crossing the Yellow River north.
 Shang surrendered to Shi Pu the military governor of Ganhua Circuit (感化, headquartered in modern Xuzhou, Jiangsu), one of the Tang generals participating in the campaign.